 - Home health services

 See your member handbook for a full list of benefits.
 All services must be medically necessary.
+There are no copays.

 Your benefits include a wide range of prescription and over-the-counter (OTC) drugs.
 We work with IngenioRx to provide these benefits.